RomainClaret/auto-multiple-choice-apple-silicon/apple-silicon-support.md

 # Apple Silicon Support for Auto Multiple Choice (AMC)

+## Critical Information for macOS Users

+**⚠️ IMPORTANT:** On macOS, you CANNOT run AMC directly.
+You MUST use the `amc-launcher` script that gets installed automatically.
+This is due to GTK3 environment requirements specific to macOS.

+**Quick Start:**
+1. Follow the installation steps below
+2. Run AMC using: `amc-launcher` (NOT `auto-multiple-choice`)

 ## Why This Fork Exists

 This fork was created to enable Auto Multiple Choice (AMC) to run natively on Apple Silicon Macs.
 The original AMC project, while excellent software for creating and managing multiple choice questionnaires, was not compatible with the ARM64 architecture of Apple Silicon processors.

-After extensive debugging and modification, this fork includes all necessary changes to make AMC work properly on macOS with Apple Silicon processors.
+After extensive debugging and modification, this fork includes all necessary changes to make AMC work properly on macOS with Apple Silicon processors, including the required GTK environment setup.

 ## Compatibility